Deal with customer queries and complaints in a retail environment

 • Overlooking the importance of follow-up after resolving a complaint, which is key to reinforcing customer confidence.

 • Misconception: Health and safety is only the manager's responsibility.
-Correction: Every retail employee must follow safety procedures, such as reporting hazards and using equipment correctly, as part of their legal duty of care.
+Correction: Every retail worker must follow safety protocols, report hazards, and use equipment correctly to protect themselves and customers.

 Frequently Asked Questions